Add filter parameters to Find and Filter actions in Shortcuts on iPhone or iPad

 For example, in the Find Photos action, you can add filter parameters such as “Album is Portrait”, which retrieves only photos in an album named “Portrait”.
 You can add more filter parameters to further refine the search criteria — for example, to exclude the “Selfies” album, by changing the filter option from “Album [is]” to “Album [is not]” and then choosing “Selfies” from the list of search criteria.

 Add filter parameters to a Find or Filter action

-In My Shortcuts , tap the shortcut you want to modify.
+In the Shortcuts app on your iOS or iPadOS device, tap on the shortcut you want to modify.

 In the shortcut editor, tap , enter “Find” or “Filter” in the search field, touch and hold the action in the list, then drag it to the position you want.